StanfordSNR/guardian-agent/README.md

 user's identity to authenticate to other servers or to run unauthorized commands.

-SSH Guardian Agent is an SSH client providing secure SSH agent forwarding.
-A user first uses `sga-guard` as an SSH client to connect from the local machine, on which she stores her private SSH keys, to an intermediary machine (e.g., on AWS).
+SSH Guardian Agent provides secure SSH agent forwarding.
+A user first runs `sga-guard` on her local machine (on which she stores her private SSH keys) to securely forward her SSH agent to an intermediary machine (e.g., on AWS).
 She can then use `sga-run` on the intermediary machine to establish SSH connections to other servers.
 The local `sga-guard` verifies the identity of the **intermediary**, the **remote server** and the **command**, either by prompting the user or based on a stored security policy.